twigphp/Twig/doc/filters/country_timezones.rst

 .. versionadded:: 2.12
     The ``country_timezones`` filter was added in Twig 2.12.

-The ``country_timezones`` filter returns the names of the countries associated with a given timezone:
+The ``country_timezones`` filter returns the names of the timezones associated with a given country code:

 .. code-block:: twig